semplice/releasenotes/numb/7-preview.md

   tlp is now into the repositories and will be automatically installed at the next upgrade.
 * The new desktop launcher is not reliable and may not show some applications.
   Reliability issues and other bugfixes have been resolved in vera-plugin-desktop version [0.26-1 and 0.27-1](https://github.com/vera-desktop/vera-plugin-desktop/compare/debian/0.25.0-1...debian/0.27.0-1)
 * The new login greeter is missing
+  This has been postponed to Semplice 8.
 * It's not possible to set different backgrounds on multiple monitors.
   This is only an user interface issue, as it's still possible to set different backgrounds manually
   This has been implemented in vera-control-center version [0.33-1](https://github.com/vera-desktop/vera-control-center/compare/debian/0.32-2...debian/0.33-1)
 * There is no user interface to configure the applications to autostart
   This has been implemented in vera-control-center version [0.31-1](https://github.com/vera-desktop/vera-control-center/compare/debian/0.30-1...debian/0.31-1)
 * Only GTK+3 applications take advantage of the "vera-color" feature.
-  There are plans to expand this feature to GTK+2 applications. vera-color Openbox support has been implemented in vera-plugin-openbox version [0.29-2](https://github.com/vera-desktop/vera-plugin-openbox/compare/debian/0.28-1...debian/0.29-2)
+  There are plans to expand this feature to GTK+2 applications.
+  vera-color Openbox support has been implemented in vera-plugin-openbox version [0.29-2](https://github.com/vera-desktop/vera-plugin-openbox/compare/debian/0.28-1...debian/0.29-2)
 * Translation support for vera is missing
 * You must enable the MPRIS2 pragha plugin to get the music player controls